opendistro/for-elasticsearch-docs/docs/elasticsearch/logs.md

    # Define a new logger with unique ID of reindex
    logger.reindex.name = org.elasticsearch.index.reindex
    # Set the log level for that ID
-   logger.transport.level = debug
+   logger.reindex.level = debug
    ```

-   This approach is extremely flexible, but requires knowledge of the [Log4j 2 property file syntax](https://logging.apache.org/log4j/2.x/manual/configuration.html#Properties).
+   This approach is extremely flexible, but requires familiarity with the [Log4j 2 property file syntax](https://logging.apache.org/log4j/2.x/manual/configuration.html#Properties).

-   If you examine the default `log4j2.properties` file, you can see a few Elasticsearch-specific variables:
+   If you examine the default `log4j2.properties` file in the configuration directory, you can see a few Elasticsearch-specific variables:

    ```
    appender.console.layout.pattern = [%d{ISO8601}][%-5p][%-25c{1.}] [%node_name]%marker %m%n